About the International Baccalaureate Organization

 - Theory of knowledge develops a coherent approach to learning that unifies the academic disciplines.
 In this course on critical thinking, students inquire into the nature of knowing and deepen their understanding of knowledge as a human construction.

 - Creativity, activity, service (CAS) involves students in a range of activities alongside their academic studies throughout the Diploma Programme.
 Creativity encourages students to engage in the arts and creative thinking.
 Action seeks to develop a healthy lifestyle through physical activity.
-Service with the community offers a vehicle for a new learning with academic value.
+Service with the community offers a vehicle for new learning with academic value.
 The three strands of CAS enhance students’ personal and interpersonal development through experiential learning and enable journeys of self-discovery.

 For more information, please visit www.ibo.org